NeXTSTEP

 NeXTSTEP is a discontinued object-oriented, multitasking operating system based on the Mach kernel and the UNIX-derived BSD.
-It was developed by NeXT Computer in the late 1980s and early 1990s and was initially used for its range of proprietary workstation computers such as the NeXTcube.
+It was developed by NeXT, founded by Steve Jobs, in the late 1980s and early 1990s and was initially used for its range of proprietary workstation computers such as the NeXT Computer.
 It was later ported to several other computer architectures.

 Although relatively unsuccessful at the time, it attracted interest from computer scientists and researchers.
 It hosted the original development of the Electronic AppWrapper, the first commercial electronic software distribution catalog to collectively manage encryption and provide digital rights for application software and digital media, a forerunner of the modern "app store" concept.
 It is the platform on which Tim Berners-Lee created the first web browser, and on which id Software developed the video games Doom and Quake.

-In 1996, NeXT was acquired by Apple Computer to succeed the classic Mac OS, by merging NeXTSTEP and OpenStep with Apple's user environment to become Mac OS X, renamed macOS.
-This powers all of Apple's platforms, including iOS.
+In 1996, Apple Computer acquired NeXT.
+Apple needed a successor to the classic Mac OS, and merged NeXTSTEP and OpenStep with the Macintosh user environment to create Mac OS X (later renamed macOS).
+All of Apple's subsequent platforms since iPhone OS 1 were then based on Mac OS X.